 4. Take a Day Trip To Bruny Island

 Bruny Island is perhaps the best and most-visited Hobart attraction.
-This adventure-packed 362 km² island is accessible via a 15-minute car-ferry from Kettering, just half an hour south of Hobart.
+This adventure-packed 362 km² island is accessible via a 15-minute car ferry from Kettering, just half an hour south of Hobart.

 To be fair though, Bruny Island deserves much more than just a quick day trip.
 But still, if you're short on time then it's possible to book an organised tour from Hobart that manages to cram in a fair bit.

-ALSO ON BRUNY: The Fluted Cape Walk
+Related: The Fluted Cape Walk (Bruny Island

 Mona is definitely one of the weirdest attractions in Hobart.
-The acryonym MONA stands for “The Museum of Old and New”.
+The acronym MONA stands for "The Museum of Old and New".
 This quirky mix of ancient, modern and contemporary art is the largest privately-funded museum in the southern hemisphere.
-I’d argue that it’s also the strangest.
+I'd argue that it's also the strangest.

-So, if you’re in town, make sure to plan a trip to MONA if you’re up for the experience!
+So, if you're in Hobart town, make sure to plan a trip to MONA if you're up for the experience!

-6. Take a Day Trip to Port Arthur
+6. Take a Day Trip to Port Arthur (Unesco World Heritage Site)

-The World-Heritage listed Port Arthur Historic Site is a well-preserved penal colony site where thousands of convicts were sent during the early colonial period in Tasmania.
+The World-Heritage-listed Port Arthur Historic Site is a well-preserved penal colony site where thousands of convicts were sent during the early colonial period in Tasmania.
 A ticket to visit to the Port Arthur historic site includes a guided tour and allows visitors to explore the grounds, prisons, homes and messes of early convicts and colonists.

 7. Go Camping in South Hobart

-Are you travelling Tasmania in a van or motorhome?
-We spent several months exploring Tassie in our van and let me tell you that it’s one of the best ways to explore the island state.
+Are you travelling to Tasmania in a van or motorhome?
+We spent several months exploring Tassie in our van and let me tell you that it's one of the best ways to explore the island state.

 If you'd like to find a nice campsite that allows a campfire, then I can highly recommend the Gordon Foreshore Recreation Reserve.
 This waterfront campsite is only 45 minutes south of Hobart and overlooks Bruny Island across the deep passage.
 The campsite at Gordon Foreshore runs on a donation-only principle which means staying here can also be one of the cheapest options near Hobart.

-8. Check out the Cascade Brewery
+8. Sip A Cascade At the Cascade Brewery